Myanmar's military clears itself over reported Rohingya atrocities

 Since late August, at least 615,000 Rohingya Muslims have fled across the border from Myanmar into Bangladesh, bringing with them grim stories of physical and sexual violence perpetrated by the country's military.
 The UN and the UK have described it as ethnic cleansing.

-In the report released Monday, Myanmar's military, known as the Tatmadaw, blamed the violence on members of the Rohingya militant group Arakan Rohingya Salvation Army (ASRA), which it said attacked 30 police and an army battalion headquarters posts on August 25.
+In the report released Monday, Myanmar's military, known as the Tatmadaw, blamed the violence on members of the Rohingya militant group Arakan Rohingya Salvation Army (ASRA), which it said attacked 30 police posts and an army battalion headquarters on August 25.

 "Security forces did not commit shooting at innocent villagers and sexual violence and rape cases against women.
 They did not arrest, beat and kill the villagers," the report said.
 It also cleared security forces of robbing Rohingya, as well as burning their mosques and villages.